adonisjs/v6-docs/content/docs/experimental/vite.md

 :::

-Once done, make sure to add the following to your `adonisrc.ts` file.
+Once done, add the following to your `adonisrc.ts` file.

 ```ts
 import { defineConfig } from '@adonisjs/core/build/standalone'